Tony Bussey, the Newfoundlander who lost half of his body weight, talks about his recently published book chronicling his extreme weight loss journey

-“That had such a profound affect on me.
+“That had such a profound effect on me.
 It was everything.
 It was enough.
 That was it for me,” he said.

 Now weighing closer to 230 pounds, Bussey is staying slim and promoting his new independently published book, getting personal and chronicling his extreme weight loss journey.

 Currently one of the top sellers in the Natural Disasters category on Amazon, Through Thick and Thin details everything it took to drop half of his body weight, from struggling to put his socks on, to completely changing his diet and everything in between.